omgoods/omgoods-contracts/docs/act/README.md

     - Standard `ERC-721` interface.
     - (optional) Tracks the quantity of owned assets over 7-day epochs.

+## Extensibility Through Extensions

+The ACT framework allows adding extensions to tokens for extra features:

+1. `ACTSignerExtension`
+    - Stores signatures that can later be verified for account abstraction userOps (`ERC-4337`) or via the `ERC-1271 isValidSignature` interface.
+2. `ACTVotingExtension`
+    - Enables creation and execution of proposals through a voting process.
+    - The token acts on its own methods as the owner when proposals are approved.
+3. `ACTWalletExtension`
+    - Allows the token (or its governance) to initiate external transactions.
+    - Useful for sending funds or interacting with other contracts from the token itself.

 ## Epoch Concept

 An epoch is a 7-day period during which each account's balance is tracked: